ArchonSystemsInc/LettuceEncrypt/README.md

 This project is 100% organic and best served cold with ranch and carrots. 🥬

 ### Project status

+The original author, [@natemcmaster] lost interest in developing new features.
+This fork is maintained by [Archon Systems Inc.](https://www.archonsystems.com/)

+This fork contains several enhancements:
+1. Support multi-instance deployment such as with [YARP](https://github.com/microsoft/reverse-proxy).
+2. Dynamic configuration of domains to generate certificate(s).
+3. Net6 TlsHandshakeCallbackOptions support, with async certificate selection.

-This project is in maintenance mode.
-I lost interest in developing features.
-I will make a patch if there is a security issue.
-I'll also consider an update if a new .NET major version breaks and the patch fix required is small.
-Please see https://github.com/natemcmaster/LettuceEncrypt/security/policy if you wish to report a security concern.
+Please see https://github.com/ArchonSystemsInc/LettuceEncrypt-Archon/security/policy if you wish to report a security concern.

 ## Will this work for me?